LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 - Submit the following to Moodle:

   - Part 1
-    - upload a zip file containing the .html and .js files with your completed exercise solutions.
+    - upload a **zip file** containing the .html and .js files with your completed exercise solutions.

   - Part 2:
-    This will be stored in a GitHub repository.
+    Store the web app in a GitHub repository.
-    - Upload the code reivew from your lab partner with the "production" column filled with out by you.
+    - Upload the **code review** from your lab partner with the "production" column filled with out by you.
-    - Upload a link to your **GitHub repository**.
+    - Put a link to your **GitHub repository** in the online text.
-    - Put the citstudent URL for your web app in the online text.
+    - Put the **citstudent URL** for your web app in the online text.